The Oregon Zoo offers discounted admission for Oregon and Washington individuals and families who qualify for a variety of income assistance programs.

 Note - while Zoo For All cannot be combined with other offers or promotions, you can buy Zoo For All tickets and still get a TriMet discount.
 Oregon Zoo offers $1.50 off admission when you show proof of ridership when you take the MAX or a bus to the zoo.
 Benefits cards must be shown to receive discount, but cannot be used to purchase tickets.
 The discount is not valid for zoo concerts or other special events.
 Qualifying families may use Zoo For All for daytime admission before 4 p.m. and stay on grounds for ZooLights, which runs through Jan.
 5.

 Q. Who can buy $5 Tickets to the zoo?

-A. Oregon and Washington residents who receive food stamps through the Supplemental Nutrition Assistance Program (SNAP), has the Oregon Trail Card or Washington Quest Card, is a foster family, or receives benefits through any of the following programs:
+A. Oregon and Washington residents who receive food stamps through the Supplemental Nutrition Assistance Program (SNAP), have the Oregon Trail Card or Washington Quest Card, are a foster family, or receive benefits through any of the following programs: